 If you were vaccinated outside of the U.S. with a World Health Organization listed vaccination, the CDC recommends you receive an mRNA COVID-19 vaccination (Pfizer-BioNTech or Moderna) booster dose(s) when eligible.

 If you have common cold-like symptoms (nasal congestion, sore throat, cough), fever, loss of or change in taste or smell or are worried you might have COVID-19, isolate and get tested.
-Student Health offers COVID-19 testing to students by appointment or online through your Patient Portal.
+Student Health offers COVID-19 testing to students by appointment or online through the Patient Portal.
 Call 573-341-4284 to schedule an appointment.
 Student Health prefers you be evaluated if you are ill as there could be other reasons for illness, but if you have a home COVID-19 test, follow the manufacturer’s directions.
 If you have symptoms, the recommendation is to continue to isolate and repeat a home test in 24-48 hours if the first test is negative and you still have symptoms.

 Local pharmacies such as CVS and Walgreens also offer COVID-19 testing by appointment.
 Visit their websites for more information.
 Local urgent care clinics at Phelps Health Immediate Care, Mercy Convenient Care, Rolla Family Clinic, Four Rivers Community Health Center offer COVID-19 testing, but you may incur an office visit charge.